UNINETTSigma2/documentation/computing/tuning-applications.md

 Intel software documentation).

 ### Running and collecting

 The GUI can be used to set up, launch, control and analyse the application.
 However, it's simpler to collect data within a batch job.
 When running MPI jobs it's only needed to run a single executable as they are all the same.
 A project directory need to be created before command line collection can be initiated.

-The commands that used to collect data for FVCOM in the batch job are when using OpenMPI :
+The commands that used to collect data for FVCOM in the batch job are when using OpenMPI:
 ```
 module load Advisor/2019_update5